jayasurya17/police-stop-outcome/final_report.md

 ![PCA analysis](analysis_visualization/PCA.png)

-- The above plot was obtained by running KNN with 15 neighbours.
-The original dataframe has about 82 features and reducing that to very low number of features will make the dataframe lose a lot of information and that is reflected in the graph where we see the accuracy is very low
+- The above plot was obtained by running KNN with 15 neighbors.
+The original dataframe has about 82 features and reducing that to a very low number of features will make the dataframe lose a lot of information and that is reflected in the graph where we see the accuracy is very low
 - The ideal number of components would be anything above 13.
 For all values above 13 components, there is no significant difference in classification accuracy

 ![Clustering using KNN](analysis_visualization/knn_clustering.png)

-Finally, the above graphs shows how data is clustered.
+Finally, the above graphs show how data is clustered.
 We observe that all the data is clustered at the same place.
-This was obtained by reducing data into 3 components usign PCA.
+This was obtained by reducing data into 3 components using PCA.
 Since all datapoints are clustered at the same place, it is also fairly obvious as to why the prediction accuracy is so low for n = 3 components in the previous graph.
-Implementaion of this is written in `visualize_grouping` method which can be found in `knn_analysis.py`
+Implementation of this is written in `visualize_grouping` method which can be found in `knn_analysis.py`

 # Comparisons